Frequently Asked Questions

 Hello!
 My name is Diogo Guerra, motorcycle guide, instructor, content creator and self-proclaimed national treasure !
 I have been exploring Portugal for the past 20 years, and nowadays my greatest joy is to share what I have found and learned along the way.
 Ah, have you seen the intro video ?

 The greatest reason for booking a tour/training with me is the great personal care you will get.
-I only work with small groups (6 riders tops) so things are kept very personal and personalized, with everyone getting the attention they deserve to have a great time and learn as much as possible.
+I only work with small groups (4-6 riders per guide) so things are kept very personal and personalized, with everyone getting the attention they deserve to have a great time and learn as much as possible.

 My tours are very "riding oriented", meaning we will spend most of the time on the bikes.
 Nevertheless, there is a decent cultural aspect in the form of shorts stops in important landmarks, and of course, strong hearty meals to taste the delicous local gastronomy (most important part of the tours, if you ask me).